lushiv/MariaGin/README.md

 - Install all Dependencies using `go get ./...`
 - After that Make the script executable using `chmod +x start_server.sh`
 - After that make `.env` file from `.env.sample` and change file basis on your configurations
+- Set up database migration by following the database migration steps
 - Now Run your server using the script: `./start_server.sh`
 - Now application is running on : [http://localhost:3000/docs/index.html#/](http://localhost:3000/docs/index.html#/)